-Of course, even if the UAM aircraft has demonstrated safety in tests and simulations, regulators like the Federal Aviation Administration (FAA) or the European Union Aviation Safety Agency (EASA) are still going have a close eye on this young sector as it comes into fruition.
+Of course, even if the UAM aircraft has demonstrated safety in tests and simulations, regulators like the Federal Aviation Administration (FAA) or the European Union Aviation Safety Agency (EASA) will still need to keep a close eye on this young sector as it comes into fruition.

-"This is a long discussion that the companies are having with FAA, and other stakeholders like EASA," said Colombo.
+"This is a long discussion that companies are having with the FAA, and other stakeholders like EASA," said Colombo.
 "We have a huge number of new technologies that are coming so fast.
 This is really changing the way the industry should think.
-If you don’t use these technologies, even if you are one of the leading companies in the industry, you risk falling behind."
+If you aren't using these technologies, even if you are one of the leading companies in the industry, you risk falling behind."

 "Electronic situation awareness - it’s very important to understand what is really happening," Colombo said.
 "Sensors can be fooled by stupid things.
-Just imagine the glare of the Sun.
+Just imagine the glare of the sun.
 Imagine the classical plastic bag (blowing by).
 You recognize it, and you go on.
 Sensors do not have this kind of human intelligence.
 They see an obstacle coming in a very crazy pattern and they can freeze and not know what to do.
 They can react, creating a very dangerous situation that, for a human person, is basically nothing.
-This is what we need to be sure of.
-In order to be sure of that, it needs to be always working properly in an infinite situation an urban environment.
+We need to be sure the sensor system is always working properly in infinite situations in an urban environment.
 We need to test these systems forever, basically."

 In addition to ensuring safety, noise mitigation will also be an issue.
-While UAM aircraft designs are nearly all electric vertical takeoff and landing (eVTOL), the large (or high number of) propellers needed to transport people and their belongings results in quite a bit of noise.
+While UAM aircraft designs are nearly all electric vertical-takeoff-and-landing (eVTOL), the large number of propellers needed to transport people and their belongings results in quite a bit of noise.
 If hundreds of aircraft are crisscrossing Tokyo, Rome, Karachi, Los Angeles, or any other crowded major city, the already noisy landscape will have an additional cacophony of buzzing aircraft.
 Silent eVTOL flight isn't in the offing, but designers can utilize technology to make their UAM aircraft as quiet as possible.

-"For instance, if you take an aircraft with propellers, actually a big part of the noise is coming from the tip of the propeller because they can get it so fast that they can approach a supersonic speed and this is creating a lot of noise," related Colombo.
-"So maybe you can have a smaller propeller adding more energy and so you know you need to design your aircraft in a very different way to have distributed propulsion that is safer because you have more motors, but it is always quieter, so the way you shape your propeller could be part of the noise reduction."
+"For instance, if you take an aircraft with propellers, actually a big part of the noise is coming from the tip of the propeller because they can rotate so fast that they can approach supersonic speeds and this creates a lot of noise," related Colombo.
+"So maybe you can have a smaller propeller adding more energy and so you know you need to design your aircraft in a very different way to have distributed propulsion that is not only safer because you have more motors, but it is also quieter, so the way you shape your propeller could be part of the noise reduction."

 Colombo said that if the noise with UAM can be tackled to the point where the perceived noise experienced by people on the ground is acceptable enough, it may open an otherwise unused block of time to keep business running.